sibnerian/selector-action/README.md

 #### Arrays of selectors

 Like Reselect, you can pass in an array of selectors instead of passing them as separate arguments.
-Here is an even more contrived example demonstrating this fact.
+Here is a contrived example demonstrating this feature.

 ```js
 export const awesomeAction = selectorAction([